Fire Safety & Awarness

 It’s also crucial to have the correct fire extinguishers – for a fire caused by flammable liquid, you’ll need dry powder or foam extinguishers, and for electrical fires, you’ll need carbon dioxide extinguishers.
 You should maintain all fire equipment regularly, and workers should get training to guarantee correct use.

 Make sure everyone in your building and workplace understands what to do in the event of a fire.
-The best method is to practice exercises where everyone can go through a simulated evacuation and know where they need to go and what they need to do.
+The best method is to practice exercises.
+Here everyone can go through a simulated evacuation and know where they need to go and what they need to do.
 You should also test alarms regularly to ensure that they work and that personnel are familiar with their sound.

-It is widely believed that prevention is better than cure.
-Likewise, preventing a fire before it is broadly spread is wise.
+Most people believe that taking preventative measures is better than waiting for something to happen and then trying to fix it.
+Similarly, it is wise to take steps to prevent a fire from spreading before it becomes a bigger problem.
 To ensure that the fire is under control and there is no chance of its expanding, you should learn about the fire prevention and evacuation procedure.

 So that you can help minimise the risk and loss.
 Hopefully, you learned about the 3 Categories of Fire Evacuation, your duties in the evacuation procedure and the evacuation plan.